Canada–United Arab Emirates relations: Aviation dispute

 The Canada–United Arab Emirates aviation dispute was a dispute between Canada and the United Arab Emirates over aviation rights.
-The dispute revolved around Canada's refusal to allow extra landing rights to Emirati air carriers: Emirates Airlines and Etihad Airways.
+The dispute revolved around Canada's refusal to allow extra landing rights to Emirati air carriers: Emirates and Etihad Airways.
 The dispute has resolved in July 2018 after Canada opened its airspace to 5 flights a week between Toronto and Dubai and Toronto and Abu Dhabi.

 Background

 In 1999 Canada and the United Arab Emirates signed their first air agreement, under which Emirati airliners would be allowed to fly into Canada six times a week.
 In October 2007 Emirates began offering three flights a week between Toronto and Dubai; soon after this it began requesting that Canada allow increased flights to the country as part of an expansion plan to service increased demand between Canada and the UAE, citing the 27,000 Canadians residing in the UAE and important trade relationships between the two countries, Canada's largest trade partner in the Middle East.

 Negotiations between the two countries occurred for several years, but resulted in little to no progress.
 In June 2010, an agreement for the Canadian military to use a UAE military base to service its operations in Afghanistan expired.
 The UAE granted a three-month extension of the military base lease, but further talks stalled and the agreement was not renewed after again expiring in October.

 In November 2010 it was reported that although Air Canada objected to any increased service to Canadian destinations, Canada was prepared to offer more landing slots at Calgary and Vancouver.
 The UAE wasn't satisfied with anything less than more flights to Toronto, however.
 It was also reported that Canada's offers included a capacity cut instead of a capacity increase, meaning that the offers were of little value to the UAE and UAE negotiators were accordingly offended.